csubj/dev-ops-takehome/README.md

 No bells and whistles:
 1. install bazel for your platform
 1. install AndroidSDK
-1. install Swift Xcode for your environment (hopefully you're on a mac)
+1. install Swift/Apple tooling for your environment (hopefully you're not on windows?)
 1. bazel build <TARGET>

-# How the Sausage is made
+# How the sausage is made

 ## High-level
-General structure is this: I'm using Docker containers to establish the dev environment, this environment has the Android SDK and Apple Swift developer tools installed.
+From 10,000 ft: I'm using Docker containers to establish the dev environment, this environment has the Android SDK and Apple Swift developer tools installed.
 We copy our various resources into this container and mount the directory when we run the image in interactive mode.

 Now we have a method to build our binaries in a platform and environment agnostic style which is great for a consistent and automated CI/CD.